eric1foard/quick-budget/README.md

 - ✓ add UUID for new users, by modifying newUserSeed's default values
 - ✓ modify Budget, Box, and Form to accept the unique keys correctly
 - ✓ complete adding in id's so react will stop yelling at me
-- control what values users can put in fields (no 0's in front, NAN)
+- ✓ control what values users can put in fields (no 0's in front, NAN)
-- make sure indexes are working on income and expense items
+- ✓ make sure indexes are working on income and expense items (update - turns out foreign keys are automatically indexed, which includes what we need.)
 - Use only sweetalert react package?
 - add in extensive code comments
 - Make Readme nicer